-More than forty exhibitors are presenting their current programs in the Gallery Section of the first edition of the Discovery Art Fair Frankfurt.
+More than forty galleries are presenting their current programs in the Gallery Section of the first edition of the Discovery Art Fair in Frankfurt/Main.
 Those seeking contemporary art in all its facets are sure to find it here.
 As a foretaste of the Discovery Art Fair opening November 1st, we are presenting to you ten of the participating galleries in more detail.

 Among the exhibitors who’ve traveled the farthest to be here is Gallery Tableau (booth G09) from Seoul.
 The Korean gallery enjoys an outstanding reputation far beyond its country’s borders, as it is the first to discover many renowned Korean artists and continuously builds up promising artists from the country.

 The Karlsruhe-based Galerie artpark (booth G08) also builds a bridge between Asian and European art.
 Some of the works being shown in Frankfurt are the fascinating paper objects created with seemingly uncanny and sometimes mysterious perfection by the artists Jeong-Min Suh and Kim Hee Kyung.

 Young Ukrainian artists like Roman Mikhaylov are recognized by an unrestrained will to take an artistic stand on current topics and developments.
 The Mironova Gallery (booth G34) from Kiev presents numerous exciting examples.
 With their participation in international fairs like the VOLTA Basel and now the Discovery Art Fair Frankfurt, Mironova is one of few institutions to present contemporary Ukrainian art in an international setting.